 Since 2002, In Anne’s Spirit has provided grants to Strong Women, Strong Girls.
 Under the dedicated and capable leadership of founder and executive director, Lindsay Hyde, Strong Women Strong Girls continues to grow and expand services to diverse, at-risk elementary school girls through its after school programs in Greater Boston and Pittsburgh.
 SWSG engages college women mentors with third through fifth grade girls to empower one another while studying contemporary and historical female role models and working on skill building activities, all strengthening self esteem.

 Women students from Harvard, Northeastern, Simmons, and Boston College volunteer as mentors at Boston and Cambridge schools.
 In addition to the after school programs each college chapter hosts special field days.
-Two years ago SWSG went national with a program at Carnegie Mellon University in Pittsburgh, Pennsylvania, supported in part by grants from the Foundation.
+Two years ago SWSG went national with a program at Carnegie Mellon University in Pittsburgh, Pennsylvania, supported in part by grants from the Fund.
 SWSG has expanded services to elementary school girls and incorporated volunteers from Duquesne University and the University of Pittsburgh.

 Victim Rights Law Center